tinybirdco/zero-to-tinybird/content/query-patterns.md

 Note:
 * The sooner you standardize on the UTC timezone for all things time, the better.
 Let the client display composer convert to local time if needed.
 If you are working with data generators, push the data already in UTC.
 For example, with Python, be sure to generate timestamps in UTC (`current_time = datetime.datetime.utcnow()`).
 * ClickHouse provides a set of time functions that make working with time data easier.
 Like most data environments, ClickHouse supports both Date and DateTime objects.
 Check out [this ClickHouse guide](https://clickhouse.com/docs/en/sql-reference/functions/date-time-functions) for the details (tere is also this ClickHouse [blog post](https://clickhouse.com/blog/working-with-time-series-data-and-functions-ClickHouse).
 Functions such as [toStartOfDay](https://clickhouse.com/docs/en/sql-reference/functions/date-time-functions#tostartofmonth) are fantastic for binning and processing time-series data.
 If you have ever needed to bin time data in SQL, you will really appreciate these functions.
-* Tinybird servers are configured to store data in UTC.
+* Your Tinybird will be configured to store data in UTC.

 ### Data from the most recent hour